lueschem/edi-pi/README.md

 You can directly start to cross compile applications:

-For the Raspberry Pi 3, arm64:
+For the Raspberry Pi 3 or 4, arm64:

 ``` bash
 aarch64-linux-gnu-g++ ...
 ```

-For the Raspberry Pi 2 or 3, armhf:
+For the Raspberry Pi 2, 3 or 4, armhf:

 ``` bash
 arm-linux-gnueabihf-g++